 His directorial debut was on the famous Naruto episode 30, where he formed the ‘Holy Trinity of Pierrot’ with Norio Matsumoto (whom he remains on good terms with) and Inoue Atsuko.

 Matsumoto would handle battle/action scenes, whereas Wakabayashi would handle more staccato exposition and combat with Atsuko doing emotive character acting.
-Together these three would handle stand-out episodes annually starting with Naruto 30 in 2003, then following with episodes 71 and 133.
-His work on Naruto is often considered by fans as a crystallization of his vision as an auteur, if simply for his level of involvement, being animation director, episode director, story boarder, and key animator on all three episodes. he would leave the studio, but return again in 2010 on Naruto Shippuden 167, another noteworthy point in his career.
+Together these three would handle stand-out episodes annually (mostly because he would take a ‘real job’ to save enough money up to be able to afford working on anime) starting with Naruto 30 in 2003, then following with episodes 71 and 133.
+His work on Naruto is often considered by fans as a crystallization of his vision as an auteur, if simply for his level of involvement, being animation director, episode director, story boarder, and key animator on all three episodes.
+He would leave the studio, but return again in 2010 on Naruto Shippuden 167, another noteworthy point in his career.
 There he introducing over a dozen webgen animators (Shingo Natsume and Gosei Oda among them) into commercial animation.